Adonis1120/laracasts-note/README.md

 # php-router-part2
-This chuck was also save to preserve the new variation of routing and the use of namespace.
-This routing revised for the transfer of index.php in the public folder.
-This can be run with "php -S localhost:8080 -t public" to make the public folder as root to run the index.php transferred there.
+This routing setup supports the revised structure where index.php is moved to the public folder.
+It can be run using php -S localhost:8080 -t public, making the public folder the root directory.
+Class files are also relocated to the Core folder, with namespaces applied for proper access.
+Ref.: Episode 30 - 32 Link: https://www.youtube.com/playlist?list=PL3VM-unCzF8ipG50KDjnzhugceoSG3RTC

-In other hand, this contain the basic routing with the index.php file transferred to a folder.
-Class files were also transferred from the root to the Core folder applying the namespace to access it.
-Ref.: Episode 30 - 50 Link: https://www.youtube.com/playlist?list=PL3VM-unCzF8ipG50KDjnzhugceoSG3RTC